Vixen-77/Vixen-77/README.md

 🔮  **ASP.NET Core** → My favorite tool for building **RESTful APIs** a big classic i use the version 8.0.406 the lastest one in the 8.0 in long term support category (9.0 is out and 10.0 is on beta )
 🔮  **Real-time APIs?** Of course!
 I use **SignalR** for WebSockets 🛰️
 🔮  **Frontend?** A bit! not really my cup of tea but I work with **React 19 + Vite 6.0.2 + TailwindCSS 4.0 +shadcn as a librery for deisgn** 🎨
-🔮  **database* i use **SSMS** (sql serveur manager express) a light version of sql serveur devloped by microsoft if ur already familiar with i use it cuz its the best combo with ASP i
+🔮  **database* i use **MSS** (Microsoft sql serveur) a light version of sql server using  SSMS that means **SQL Server Management Studio** devloped by microsoft if ur already familiar with i use it cuz its the best combo with ASP i
      could'v choose anther db but i prefer staying in microsoft ecosystem

 I'm currently working on a **PFE project** related to backend architecture.